CaptainPotassium/Potassium-DB-Macro/README.md

 - **⌘N** : *Import a new image*
   - Works in "Image to Image", "Inpainting", and "Outpainting".
 - **⌘⇧R** : *Start the DiffusionBee Dreaming macro*
-  - Only works in the "Image to Image" tab).
+  - Only works in the "Image to Image" tab.
   - To stop the DiffusionBee Dreaming macro, hold down the R or ESC key as an image finshes generating.
   - The macro will halt autmatically if DiffusionBee is not the focused window when the current generation ends.
   - For more information about this macro, click [here](https://github.com/CaptainPotassium/Potassium-DB-Macro/new/main#diffusionbee-dreaming-dreaming-animation-using-dbs-img2img-tool).